tempflip/node-red-contrib-salesforce/README.md

 ### Streaming

 <p>Creates a client that subscribes to a PushTopic for the Streaming API.</p>
+<p>Subscription starts once a msg is received as input.
+The msg object payload gets ignored, but the following properties are used when present:</p>

+- `action`: `subscribe` or `unsubscribe` When no action is configured it defaults to subscribe.
+An unknown value for action is interpreted as unsubscribe
+- `topic`: the subscription topic to listen to, defaults to the one from configuration
+- `sf` : object with Salesforce credentials: `username`, `password`, `clientSecret`, `clientToken`.
+Can have just one of these.
+Uses configuration values as default

 <p>When the client receives a message it sends `msg.payload` with the following:
 <ul><li>msg.payload.event - the information on the event that was received.</li>
 <li>msg.payload.sobject - the sobject information received.</li>